Mahabodhi Temple Complex – A Quick Glimpse

 Top attractions near the Temple:

 - Royal Bhutan Monastery: This is one monastery not to miss.
 Every inch of wall and ceiling of the temple is beautifully showcasing the life of the Buddha.
-Beatiful paintings and clay carvings in beautiful deep colours have been used for the same.
+Beautiful paintings and clay carvings in beautiful deep colors have been used for the same.
 Plan accordingly if visiting during Buddh Purnima because of the tremendous rush and advance booking run in months ahead.

-- Metta Buddharam Temple: This is a newly build temple with spectacular statue of Lord Buddha made of white marble.
+- Metta Buddharam Temple: This is a newly build temple with a spectacular statue of Lord Buddha made of white marble.
 One gets lots of peace while visiting this temple.
-Within temple there are two more small temples out of which one has wind chims.
+Within the temple, there are two more small temples out of which one has wind chims.

 Know the timings of the Temple:

 Opening of the Mahabodhi Mahavihara (main shrine): 5:00 AM

 Sutta chanting and meditation - 5:30 am to 6:00 am

 Offering of Kheer - 10:00 AM